 Brenda J. Kruse is an experienced construction law and intellectual property attorney.
 Her engineering expertise adds value to her representation of contractors, subcontractors, and developers in the construction industry.

 Brenda's intellectual property practice consists of preparation and prosecution of patent and trademark applications for individual inventors, small businesses, and Fortune 500 corporations.
 She also provides patentability, freedom-to-operate, validity, and infringement opinions.
 Brenda has experience with alternative dispute resolution methods to reach amicable solutions and settle disputes without litigation.

 She graduated from Ohio University, magna cum laude, with a Bachelor of Science degree in Industrial and Manufacturing Systems Engineering.
-Brenda is a registered Engineer-in-Training (EIT) and has engineering experience in the automotive industry working with OEMs and suppliers.
-Brenda graduated from the University of Toledo College of Law in 2007.
-As a law student, she served as Assistant Managing Editor for Law Review.
-She is the author of Women of the Highest Court: Does Gender Bias or Personal Life Experiences Influence Their Opinions?, 36 U. Tol.
-L. Rev 995 (2005).
+Brenda is a registered Engineer-in-Training (EIT) and spent several years working as an engineer prior to attending law school.
+She graduated from the University of Toledo College of Law in 2007.
+As a law student, Brenda served as Assistant Managing Editor for Law Review.

 Brenda is licensed to practice law by the State of Ohio and a registered patent attorney admitted to practice before the United States Patent and Trademark Office.
 She is a member of the American, Ohio State, Toledo, and Henry County Bar Associations and serves on the board for the Napoleon Public Library Foundation.